A Survey of Data Agents: Emerging Paradigm or Overstated Hype?: L2: Perceive the Environment

 L2 data agents integrate environmental perception with autonomous procedural execution to achieve partial autonomy in data-related tasks.
 However, as discussed, they face a glass ceiling marked by critical limitations as follows.

-\ptitle{Dependence on human-defined pipelines.} L2 data agents can execute and optimize within pre-established workflows but lack the ability to independently design pipelines tailored to high-level or evolving task goals.
-For example, CleanAgent~\cite{qi2025cleanagentautomatingdatastandardization} follows a human-crafted architecture with four specified components and workflows to conduct data cleaning rather than autonomously orchestrating the entire process.
+\ptitle{Dependence on human-defined pipelines.} L2 data agents execute and optimize outputs within pre-established workflows but lack the ability to independently orchestrate pipelines tailored to high-level or evolving task goals.
+For example, CleanAgent~\cite{qi2025cleanagentautomatingdatastandardization} follows a human-crafted architecture with four specified components and workflows for data cleaning rather than autonomously orchestrating the entire process.

-\ptitle{Task-specific rigidity.} L2 data agents are closely tied to particular domains or tasks, which restricts their generalizability.
-For instance, Chase-SQL~\cite{pourreza2025chasesql} employs a SQL translation and query-fixing pipeline specialized for NL2SQL tasks and fine-tunes an LLM solely for SQL candidate selection.
-This approach can not be easily extended to a broader range of data-related tasks, such as data integration or more high-level and complex tasks that span data management, preparation, and analysis, without significant redesign.
+\ptitle{Task-specific rigidity.} At L2, data agents are closely tied to specific domains, restricting generalizability.
+For instance, Chase-SQL~\cite{pourreza2025chasesql} designs a pipeline specialized for NL2SQL translation and query-fixing and fine-tunes an LLM solely for SQL candidate selection.
+This approach can not be adopted for a broader range of data-related tasks, such as data integration or more comprehensive tasks spanning data management, preparation, and analysis.
 Such narrow task specialization limits their effectiveness in addressing the diverse and comprehensive challenges common in real-world data-related tasks.

-Together, the constraints of pipeline dependence and task specificity highlight that, although L2 data agents represent a notable advancement towards partial autonomy, they remain primarily reactive executors rather than self-directed architects of comprehensive and flexible data solutions that can take over the dominance and responsibility in data-related tasks.
+Together, the constraints of pipeline dependence and task specificity highlight that although L2 data agents represent a notable advancement towards partial autonomy, they remain primarily reactive executors rather than self-directed orchestrators of comprehensive and flexible data solutions that can take over the dominance and responsibility in data-related tasks.